formlio/forml/docs/workflow/index.rst

     *train* process.
 That's achieved by an inseparable integration of both the *train* as well as the *apply* (predict) representations of the specific ML scenario into a single ForML expression.
 Essentially every single ForML workflow expands into one of the two related task graphs depending on its particular mode.

+.. _workflow-expression:

-The high-level API for describing a workflow allows to compose an operator expressions using the following syntax:
+The high-level API for describing a workflow allows to :ref:`compose an operator expressions
+<operator-composition>` using the following syntax:

 .. code-block:: python